-The Company had 712,626,638 ordinary shares on issue and cash and cash equivalents of A\$0.8M at bank as at 30 June 2019.
+The Company had 712,626,638 ordinary shares on issue and cash and cash equivalents of A\$442,017 at bank as at 30 June 2020.

 The Company manages its costs in accordance with the projects it holds and the requirements these projects have for either management or exploration funds.
-In December the Company CEO, Ben Vallerine, left the Company to take personal time and is now retained on an as required basis to provide services to the Company's two projects.
-The Company engages external consultants with specific experience to its projects who provide advice as to how these projects are best managed.
+The Company is being managed by its directors and engages external consultants with specific experience to its projects who provide advice as to how these projects are best managed.